Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 5. Finish off with a headband

 Finally add some thick elastic to create a snug, durable headband.
-We were lazy and simply knotted some through the eye-holes for ease.
+We simply knotted some through the eye-holes for ease.

-As soon as my students finished their colourful masks they were off having fun: looking at themselves in the mirror, playacting in pairs and dancing around.
+As soon as my students finished their colorful masks they were off having fun: looking at themselves in the mirror, play acting in pairs and dancing around.
 Masks really do encourage imaginative play.
 Enjoy!

 Pin It for Later